 - 1. MAC Table Learning: To enable or disable learning MAC address function. - 2.
-Static MAC Table Configuration: To create or delete Static MAC Table setting.
+Static MAC Table Configuration: To create, delete Static MAC Table setting or do the MAC address type transferring from "Sticky" into "Manual" for a port individually.

-4.5.6.1 MAC Table Learning
+4.4.6.1 MAC Table Learning